0063

 2023 AIA Honolulu Award of Excellence - Unbuilt

-AIA International Virtual Meeting, December 4, 2023.
+Presented at the AIA International Virtual Meeting, December 4, 2023.

-Cultural Alignments & Protocol Spaces defining a Campus-within-a-Campus
+MASTER PLAN: Cultural Alignments & Protocol Spaces defining a Campus-within-a-Campus

 Planned as a “campus-within-a-campus”, the multi-phase project began with a master planning effort and features three new buildings integrated into a topography shaped by lava flows.
 The site is organized around a series of physical alignments, responding to the nine cultural pathways of Nā Honua Mauli Ola, developed by members of the Hawaiʻi ʻImiloa Institute.